Skatteetaten/aurora-spring-boot-base-starter/README.md

 metrics registry and also add `micrometer-registry-prometheus` for providing the `/prometheus` actuator endpoint that will be (optionally) read by Prometheus automatically for all applications deployed on Aurora OpenShift.

-Additionally a number of Micrometer metrics collectors will be automatically registered;
+Additionally, a number of Micrometer metrics collectors will be automatically registered;

 * JvmThreadMetrics
 * ProcessorMetrics